USC-InfoLab/w4h-icde-demo/README.md

 # W4H Toolkit ICDE Demo

-Follow this README to set up the W4H ICDE demonstration.
-Refer to [W4H Toolkit Demonstration Scenario](DEMO_SCENARIO.md) for running the demo.
+W4H Toolkit ICDE demonstration.
+A video demo is available at [here](https://youtu.be/67a8kuMjSAU).

 ## About